th2-net/th2-check1/README.md

   (please note, that the `message_filters` parameter is deprecated and will be removed in the future releases)

 #### Optional
 * **pre_filter** - pre-filtering for messages.
-Only messages passed the filter will be checked by main filters.
+Only messages that passed the filter will be checked by the main filters.
 * **check_order** - enables order validation in message's collections
 * **silence_check** - enables auto-check for messages that match the `pre_filter` after the rule has finished